-MM20 MM20 Rep ID Name / Organisati on Summary of Representation Council Response Action(s) Required acid deposition at a critical level, any increases due to incineration and the associated increase in HGV traffic would further exacerbate the situation.
+MM20 Rep ID Name / Summary of Representation Organisati on Council Response Action(s) Required acid deposition at a critical level, any increases due to incineration and the associated increase in HGV traffic would further exacerbate the situation.
 Mitigation impossible in this case, other than refusal of planning approval.
-There are no allowances, financial or otherwise that could mitigate against the harmful effects of living close by a waste management facility such as this; they would need to actively fund breathing clinics, mental health support units, neo- natal screening units, provide financial support to ailing businesses that could not attract staff, provide significant funds to improve road access to the valley from all directions due to increased congestion and face legal actions [with the council] as there will be mass action from the local population requesting a reduction in council tax following devaluation of their property.
+There are no allowances, financial or otherwise that comitigate against the harmful effects of living close by a waste management facility such as this; they would not to actively fund breathing clinics, mental health suppor units, neo- natal screening units, provide financial supp to ailing businesses that could not attract staff, provide significant funds to improve road access to the valley fr all directions due to increased congestion and face lega actions [with the council] as there will be mass action fi the local population requesting a reduction in council t following devaluation of their property.
 The impact on the air quality resulting from incineration/waste management is such that people will no longer be able to enjoy time outside.
-They will not be able to sit in their gardens, nor open a window because of the polluted air and odours from an installation that processes waste of unknown content.
+They will not be able to sit in their gardens, nor of a window because of the polluted air and odours from an installation that processes waste of unknown content.
 Their children will not play outside and the high rates of childhood obesity that the area is known to have will not be reduced.
-What mitigation could possibly be provided that would minimise this effect other than changing the designation for the site?
+When itigation could possibly be provided that would minimise this could possibly be provided that would minimise the staft. ould a eed rt port e rom al irom tax y pen